MoeHH/ASTAR_Dataset_Generation/README.md

 ## Instructions

-Choose which stages run and configure their behaviour with the switches near the bottom of `config.py`, then run:
+Choose which stages run and configure their behavior with the switches near the bottom of `config.py`, then run:

 ```bash